Home Legal Product Disclosure Statement

 6.2 Purpose of a Forward Exchange Contract

 The purpose of a Forward Contract is primarily to hedge the risk of exchange rate movements.
-A Forward Contract enables a future exchange rate to be locked-in upfront, .If you do not settle the Forward Contract on or before the Maturity Date as you will be in breach of your obligations to Us and we may Terminate your Forward Contract.
+A Forward Contract enables a future exchange rate to be locked-in upfront, .If you do not settle the Forward Contract on or before the Maturity Date you will be in breach of your obligations to Us and we may Terminate your Forward Contract.
 A Forward Contract may be useful in the following circumstances:

 (a) importing and exporting goods where the invoice is in a foreign currency;